whoisdsmith/BOOKMRKS-MTHRFCKR-II/Browser/URL Tools.md

 ---

-## URL Tools
+### URL Tools

 ![](https://markjames.dev/img/posts/link-checker.png)

 [Writing a broken link checker in Swift to analyze my bookmarks](https://markjames.dev/2020-04-20-bookmark-dead-link-checker-swift) - Having spent the past few months devoting a significant amount of time learning to code with Apples Swift, Im slowly becoming more and more confident in my abilities to implement ideas in code.
-Much like music production, the programming learning curve can be very steep at the start, but as...
+Much like music production, the programming learning curve can be very steep at the start, but as…

 2022-11-23T22:02:18.293Z